secretstartups/handbook/leadership/underperformance/index.html.md

 ### Loop in the Team Member Relations Specialist

 Looping in the [Team Member Relations Specialist](https://about.gitlab.com/handbook/people-group/) early is essential.
 The TMR specialist can offer support, guidance, coaching, and partner with Legal to ensure compliance.
 Please be sure to align with your TMR specialist prior to delivering any formal action plan to team members.
+Formal action includes Written Performance Letter, Verbal Warning, Written Warning and a Performance Improvement Plan.
+Managers will partner with the team member relations group in the creation and delivery of any formal action.

 ## Frequency and Metrics